nandorojo/ts-monorepo-autoimport-guide/README.md

 - `packages/`
 - `apps/`

-Adjust the `packages` field in `lerna.json` to match your folders.

-Same goes for the `package.json` in the root of your repo:
+Your `package.json` in the root of your monorepo should have `workspaces`:

 ```json
 {